pitrov/docs.erisindustries.com/tutorials/deprecated/chainmaking-v0.10.md

 Boom.
 You're all set with your custom built, permissioned, smart contract-ified, blockchain.

 This chain won't run out of the box though.
 Why?
 Because you'll need to deploy the validators and connect them to one another.
-This will be the subject of [the next tutorial in this series](../chaindeploying).
+This will be the subject of [the next tutorial in this series](../advanced/chaindeploying).

-{% image idiamin.jpg %}